Susan Luzzaro 5:30 p.m., Dec. 7

 What does Traub miss about San Diego?
 "I'm down there more now since I've moved to LA."
 The rest of the band still lives here and he travels south for rehearsals in Oceanside.
 "And I still hang in OB.
 I feel like I'm still a resident living in a satellite city."

 In August 2012, the band won Best Alternative at the San Diego Music Awards.
-Next, a new video for “The Ballad of an Onion Sprout” was released online, featuring a song from their September 18 release With Us.
-In early 2013, their video for “Little Piranhas,” filmed in part at the Casbah, reached the top 20 on the MTV.com artists page.
+Next, a new video for “The Ballad of an Onion Sprout” was released online, featuring a song from their September 18 release With Us, which won Albumof the Year at the 2013 San Diego Music Awards.
+Also in 2013, their video for “Little Piranhas,” filmed in part at the Casbah, reached the top 20 on the MTV.com artists page.